commul/all4ling/content/english/docs/zeitshift/zs_citizen-science.md

 4. Download and read our guidelines [DOWNLOADABLE DOC OR VIDEO] to learn how to contribute
 5. Start contributing!

 For questions, problems or feedback, please write to us at all4ling[AT]eurac.edu.
-If you wish to share your work via social media, please consider using the #zeitshift hashtag to help us spread the word about the project!
+If you wish to share your work via social media, please consider using the #zeitshift hashtag to help us spread the word about the project!-->

 ## Dataset